 Kenyon’s experience highlights the difficulties that many parents of gifted children face in raising their children – that understanding the needs of highly intelligent children isn’t easy, and there isn’t a one-size-fits-all approach.

 Understanding the ‘gifted’ label

 What does it mean to be “gifted”?
 While the question at first appears simple, there’s no one answer.
-Morse, who’s helmed Steppingstone for 31 years, says, “The definition of ‘gifted’ came originally from individually administered IQ tests, such as the Wechsler, where it was defined as one standard deviation from the top, or the top 2.5 percent.
+Morse, who’s helmed Steppingstone for more than 30 years, says, “The definition of ‘gifted’ came originally from individually administered IQ tests, such as the Wechsler, where it was defined as one standard deviation from the top, or the top 2.5 percent.
 The lower boundary was an IQ of 130.”

 The National Association for Gifted Children, or NAGC, offers, “Gifted individuals are those who demonstrate outstanding levels of aptitude or competence in one or more domains.”
 And yet NAGC points out that the definition is fluid: “Even within schools, you will find a range of personal beliefs about the word ‘gifted,’ which has become a term with multiple meanings and much nuance.”

 The NAGC estimates that 6 percent of the total school population (grades K-12) is academically gifted.
 Here in Michigan, the NAGC reports that 58,090 children were identified as gifted for the 2010-11 school year, the most recent year in which data is available.
 But there’s no agreed-upon definition of giftedness for the state, nor any mandates to identify gifted children – so those figures may be misleading.

 Marcy Sznewajs suspected that her oldest son, Lucas, was gifted when he was just a toddler.
 At 18 months, her son could recite the alphabet and would do math problems for fun.
 “For me, recognizing his abilities was not so much a point of pride; it was more, ‘Now what should we do?'”